LLNL/Abmarl/paper/paper.md

 in MARL experimentation.
 We handle all the workflow elements needed to setup, run, and reproduce MARL experiments, providing direct abilities to train, visualize, and anaylze experiments.
 We streamline the savy-practictioners experience and lower the barrier for new researchers to join the field.
+The analysis module sets this framework apart from others as it provides a simple command line interface to add analytics to trained policies, allowing the user to generate additional statistics and visualizations of agent and simulation metrics after the policy has been trained.

 # Acknowledgements